candrews800/discovercooks/readme.md

 **  FUNCTIONALITY TO DO LIST
 ****************************************************************************************

-    1. Add Social Media Links
-    2. Blog + Comments
+    1. Blog + Comments
+    2. Forums UL and LI functionality
+    3. Forums Links for Admins

 ****************************************************************************************
 **  STYLE TO DO LIST